-Alpha activity measurements
+Alpha-activity measurements

-Uranium and Thorium atoms contained in the clay matrix of the object decay with α particle emission and contribute to the annual dose.
-The total α activity can be easily determined by covering a ZnS scintillator with a homogeneous layer of ceramic powder (at least 600 mg) [13]: the scintillator emits photons each time it is struck by the α particle and these photons are collected by a photomultiplier powered at -1100 V. The generated electric signal is transferred to an Amptek MCA 8000A multichannel analyser and the real time spectrum of α counts is created.
-The system can also evaluate the U/Th activity ratio using the “pairs” technique [13].
-This measurement usually lasts at least 7-10 days for suitable statistics, as the typical count rate α for ceramics generally varies between 10 and 20 counts/ks.
+The uranium (U) and thorium (Th) atoms contained in the clay matrix of the object decay by α-particle emission and contribute to the annual dose.
+The total α activity can be easily determined by covering a ZnS scintillator with a homogeneous layer of ceramic powder (at least 600 mg) [13]; the scintillator emits photons each time it is struck by the α particle, and these photons are collected by a photomultiplier powered at -1100 V. The generated electric signal is transferred to an Amptek MCA 8000A multichannel analyser, and the real-time spectrum of the α counts is created.
+The system can also evaluate the U/Th activity ratio using the ‘pairs’ technique [13].
+This measurement usually lasts at least 7–10 days for suitable statistics, as the typical count rate α for ceramics generally varies between 10 and 20 counts/ks.

 Environmental dose measurements

 The dose provided to the artefact by the radioisotopes present in the surrounding environment can easily be evaluated using thermoluminescent dosimeters (TLDs).
-These are doped crystals, typically LiF or CaSO4/CaF2, which indiscriminately accumulate energy from α, β and γ particles and their cumulative dose can be measured by means of thermoluminescence [31].
-TLDs needs to be placed in the exact spot where the sample was collected, recreating the environment in which the sample was conserved before discovery, and kept in place for a very long time (approximately 1 month).
-If there is no possibility to place dosimeters in situ, a good alternative is performing γ spectroscopy measurements on the excavation soil [32, 33].
-TL laboratory users have access to the Biomedical Physics instrumentation at the University of Torino, that is equipped with a cooled cylindric High Purity Germanium (HPGe) detector with a diameter of 48.2 mm; special beakers with “Marinelli” geometry [34] are used due to the cylindrical symmetry.
-The analysis supplies the activities of each radioisotope and allows to measure the annual dose provided by U and Th chains as well as by 40K.
-Lastly, if it is not possible to obtain a sufficient amount of soil for the analysis, its activity can be set equal to that of the artefact, as a first approximation.
+These are doped crystals, typically LiF or CaSO4/CaF2, which indiscriminately accumulate energy from α, β and γ particles, and their cumulative dose can be measured by means of thermoluminescence [31].
+TLDs need to be placed in the exact spot the sample was collected from, recreating the environment in which the sample was conserved before discovery, and kept in place for a long time (approximately one month).
+If it is not possible to place dosimeters in situ, a good alternative is to conduct γ-spectroscopy measurements on the excavation soil [32], [33].
+TL laboratory users have access to the Biomedical Physics instrumentation at the University of Torino, which is equipped with a cooled cylindric high purity germanium (HPGe) detector with a diameter of 48.2 mm; special beakers with ‘Marinelli’ geometry [34] are used because of the cylindrical symmetry.
+The analysis supplies the activities of each radioisotope and allows the measurement of the annual dose provided by the U and Th chains as well as by 40K.
+Finally, if it is not possible to obtain a sufficient amount of soil for the analysis, the activity can be set as equal to that of the artefact as a first approximation.

 Other measurements

-If the sample is conserved in a highly humid environment, the open porosity of the ceramic material can be filled with water that partially absorbs the ionizing radiation.
-A correction to the annual dose is then needed, considering the ratio
+If the sample is conserved in a highly humid environment, the open porosity of the ceramic material can be filled with water that partially absorbs the ionising radiation.
+A correction to the annual dose is then needed, using the ratio